Roman9456/Book-Sales-Database/README.md

 A possible implementation: read the JSON file, create the corresponding model instances, and save them to the database.

-### General Advice
-- Store the database connection parameters (login, password, database name, etc.) in separate variables.
-- Load the values from the OS environment, for example, using os.getenv().
-- You can either manually fill the data or complete the optional Task 3.

 ## Russian